ga59cor/balloon-aether/README.md

-# balloonNap
+# balloon-aether
-Use a weather balloon to profile atmosphere using GNSS receivers

-The idea is to compare signals from low elevation GNSS satellites and compare them with no-troposphere model signals to compute atmospheric profile at a given location.
-The GNSS receiver, however, is placed on a weather balloon.

-I. The first part of the project is to simulate the flight trajectory of a weather balloon and generate the RINEX file for this trajectory.

-==SIGOG==
+Methodology of atmospheric refractive index profiling using a hot air balloon-based GNSS receiver.

+main.py contains the current code. simplenetratmos.py contains function definitions for calculating parameters for a shell-based atmosphere simulation.

+ppp-tools-python3 contains Python 3 compatible library of PPP Tools. astra simulator contains working code for simulation of hot air balloon trajectories.
-We start with a FORTRAN based software SIGOG (Simulated GPS Observation Generator) by by Elsa Mohino et al to simulate unbiased or error-controlled Global Positioning System (GPS) observations at a static location.
-The runSigog.py script is intended to make system calls to the SIGOGbcst.for code with given x,y,z ECEF-coordinates in the following sequence:
+SIGOG is a FORTRAN based software SIGOG (Simulated GPS Observation Generator) by by Elsa Mohino et al to simulate unbiased or error-controlled Global Positioning System (GPS) observations at a static location.

-1. balloonTraj.py generates the simulated trajectory of the balloon.
-We use the ==pnuu/pyBalloon.py== code from GitHub for this.
-2. runSigog.py reads the simulated trajectory and generates input.txt files for every epoch of the flight at a user-defined time interval.
-3. runSigog.py then calls the SIGOGbcst.for FORTRAN code through system calls for each input file generated, and corresponding RINEX files are generated; one for each set of epochs with same (x,y,z) coordinates.
-4. cleanUp.py combines all the RINEX files into a single file, and cleans up all the intermediate input.txt files.

-More stuff to come.
-Feel free to contribute!
-Contact me at ga59cor@gmail.com
+## Requirements

+Python
+Pandas
+Numpy
+Matplotlib
+Scipy

+## Contributing
+The most recent work is on the develop branch.
+Look out for unmerged code on the master branch.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.